- Home

 How much fruit should I be eating a day when pregnant?

-Mix it up for extra deliciousness – an apple with peanut butter, or berries with natural yogurt make a delicious snack.
-Dried fruits are relatively high in sugar and are best eaten just after mealtimes rather than as a snack.
+Be wary of including dried fruits in snacks, as they are relatively high in sugar and are therefore best eaten just after mealtimes rather than as a snack.

 How much is a portion of fruit or veg?